Philco for 1929 - early 1930 (introduced Fall 1929 - January 1930)

 Changes were occurring rapidly within the radio industry.
 As new tubes were introduced, new circuits were being developed to take advantage of the new tubes.
-Only a few months after the introduction of their 1929-30 radio line, Philco stopped production of Model 65 and introduced three new models.
+Only a few months after the introduction of their 1929-30 radio line, Philco introduced an important new model.

-Model 87 was retained in the Philco lineup, although its Neutrodyne-Plus design had been made obsolete by both the Screen Grid 76 and the Screen Grid Plus 95.
+Model 87 was retained in the Philco lineup, although its Neutrodyne-Plus design was by now obsolete.

 You could now purchase a better table model Philco, especially if you bought the Model 95 version.
 The Model F-10 electro-dynamic speaker continued to be used with the new table models.
 However, for some reason, the table model versions never were very popular, as the console versions of these models consistently outsold the table models.

 Original selling price: $67 (65), Not available (76), $97 (95)

 Number made: 17,700 (Note: This figure includes Models 76 and 95 table models, as well as June 1929 Model 65 table model and June 1930 Models 77 and 96 table models.)

 Model 65 or 76 Console

 Original selling price: $102 (65), $95 (76)